esakal/react-workshop/workshop-guides/1-novice/novice-3.md

   - [ ] connect to ChatKit using `./src/chatkit-service.ts` class `ChatkitService` method `connect`
 - [ ] if connection failed, replace loading with message `Failed to connect...`
 - [ ] if connected, replace loading message with `Hello {your name}!`

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/3)

 ### Ticket Novice-3.1 (create component)
 > You can continue your work or checkout and continue with branch [novice-3.1](https://github.com/esakal/react-workshop/tree/novice-3.1)